ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ## Introduction

 This user guide aims to provide users with all of the information needed to run the GNU Radio ground station flowgraph.
 This guide assumes the user has some previous experience with GNU Radio Companion (GRC), GNU Radio, and SmartRF Studio 7.
+All of the install processes were tested using a fresh install of Ubuntu 20.04 LTS.

 Some basic tutorials for [GNU Radio](https://wiki.gnuradio.org/index.php/Tutorials) and for [SmartRF](https://docs.google.com/document/d/1G3ylXkDHwij8BFPAL0hM6Qb654eDDwRR_HyqPuTKsdM/edit?usp=sharing), or on slides 14-15, 24-27 [here](https://docs.google.com/presentation/d/145syBke3wD0GXqM9OnpUmSf0r15e0uf7wZKPRpoonRI/edit?usp=sharing).
 A more detailed design document of the GNU Radio ground station flowgraph with explanations of any part of it can be found [here](https://docs.google.com/document/d/1G3ylXkDHwij8BFPAL0hM6Qb654eDDwRR_HyqPuTKsdM/edit?usp=sharing).

 ## What You'll Need